rchartra/NcCut/docs/source/data_output.rst

     * When the data is taken with the transect tool, the dictionary is labeled as **Multi** instead of **Marker #**
     * The transect values are the value of the corresponding dataset of the file at that x, y coordinate.
 The data is interpolated for smoothness.
+    * If the NetCDF file has valid coordinate data the x, y coordinates of the transect points are interpolated from the dataset's coordinate values.

     .. image:: _media/nc_diagram.png